NEW PROVIDENCE ALLIANCE (NJ)

 Here's how you can get involved:

-Consider joining The Alliance – we meet the third Tuesday of each month at the Murray Hill Inn at 7pm.
+Consider joining The Alliance – we meet the second Tuesday of each month at the Murray Hill Inn at 7pm.
 Stop by and learn more about us.

 Be sure to "like" us on Facebook.